ritwikthakar/Fintech_Case_Study/README.md

 Despite the headwinds, Wealthsimple's continued user and product growth are positive signs that it could become a significant challenger.
 The company's emerging banking play is similar to measures taken by US-based Venmo, which has evolved beyond P2P mobile payments into products such as cryptocurrency trading,  mobile check cashing, and a credit card.

+## Recommendations

+One recommendation that would help Wealthsimple expand it's customer base is by using artifcial intelligence & machine learning in the investment management process to increase the level of customization & presonalization in client portfolios.
+The current questionnare used by Robo Adivisors has a lot of close ended questions and matching of investments with client needs is done only on a quantitative basis.
+The process should also use open ended questions to understand the emotion behind the investment purpose.
+Neural networks can be used to capture these emotions & also invest based on qualitative information.

+For clients investment money & long term savings is an emotional process and one cannot provide recomendations based solely on quantitatve data.
+Client's are more likely to stay with an advisor when they know the advice being provided is in the client's best interest.
+Natural language processing & neural networks can be used to assess and interpret the human emotions in the investment process and be used effectively to provide more suitable recommendations.

+A neural networks are algorithms that attempt to recognize the relationships in a set of data through a process that replicates the way the human brain operates.
+In this sense, neural networks refer to systems of neurons, either organic or artificial in nature.Neural networks can adapt to changing input; so the network generates the best possible result without needing to redesign the output criteria.
+The concept of neural networks, which has its roots in artificial intelligence, is swiftly gaining popularity in the development of trading systems.
+Hence it will be more appropriate to use neural networks for this process